 Leave time for an open-ended question

-If you have the time, include an open-ended question at the end of the interview.
-Something along the lines of, “Is there anything else that you’d like to chat about?” can give the SME an opportunity to elaborate on a response or bring up a topic you may have missed.
-You’ll often find some great nuggets of information in these answers!
+If you have time, include an open-ended question at the end of the interview.
+Something along the lines of, “Is there anything else you’d like to chat about?” can allow the SME to elaborate on a response or bring up a topic you may have missed.
+You’ll often find some great nuggets of information in these answers.

 Once you’ve finished the interview, take the time to review your notes as soon as possible.
 Clean up your shorthand and make sure you have a clear understanding of the SME’s answers.
+Consider highlighting a few key quotes or differentiators that you’ll want to include in your content.
 This will help surface any pressing follow-up questions and make the content writing process smoother.

 Send your follow-up questions with a thank you note

-It’s important to thank SMEs for setting aside time to speak with you, so be sure to follow-up with an email shortly after your meeting.
-This is also an excellent opportunity to include follow-up questions for the SME, in case you missed something or ran out of time during your interview.
-Sending the questions sooner rather than later can help avoid delays down the road.
+Shortly after your meeting, send a message to thank the SME for setting aside time to speak with you.
+This is also an excellent chance to include follow-up questions for the expert, in case you missed something or ran out of time during your interview.
+Sending the questions sooner rather than later can help you avoid delays down the road.